HOME-programming-pub/LimitCSolver/README.md

 An additional feature of the tool is that it can generate new tasks randomly.
 So if you just want to do some additional practice, you can just hit a button and a new task is generated.

 ## Tool usage
-The tool consists of two Windows executables. _protinput.exe_ is a helper that converts a plain C program file into a task file. _protsolve.exe_ is the actual tool for loading, generating and practising memory-protocl tasks.
+The tool consists of two Windows executables. _protinput.exe_ is a helper that converts a plain C program file into a task file. _protsolve.exe_ is the actual tool for loading, generating and practising memory-protocol tasks.

 To add a task like the one above to the tool, the program can just be added to the code section and saved (_Aufgabe speichern_, note that the UI currently is German only):

 ![screenshot with simple task](assets/images/limitcsolver_simple_task.png)

 Next to _Aufgabenname_ one may assign the task a name, e.g., 'simple'.
-This will save a file named 'Aufgabenstellung_simple.lct.json' using a JSON text format, looking basically as follows:
+This will save a file named `Aufgabenstellung_simple.lct.json` using a JSON text format, looking basically as follows:

 ```json
 {